Eckohaus/Angular_Momentum_Reaction_Engine/Commercial/Licencing.md

 * Base Currency : (£ = GBP) Great British Pound
 * Base Percents : (%) The applicable rates are designated to the base currency {£ = GBP}
-* Regular Retail Price : (RRP) Licencing fees are applied as a percent of product RRP, with each contract and therefore product licence being valid for 3 years.
+* Regular Retail Price : (RRP) Licencing fees are applied as a percent of product RRP
+* Contract Duration : Each individual licence is valid for 3 years.

 Within the folder ;